dipendra-mule/conducky/website/docs/admin-guide/system-management.md

 ## System Settings

-SuperAdmins can manage global system settings that affect the entire Conducky installation.
+System Admins can manage global system settings that affect the entire Conducky installation.

 ### Accessing System Settings

-1. Log in as a SuperAdmin
+1. Log in as a System Admin
 2. Navigate to **System Admin → System Settings** in the sidebar
 3. Go to `/admin/system/settings`